MauriceElliott/MAGIos/README.md

-# MAGIos - NERV Operating System
+# MAGIos

 A 32-bit operating system kernel written in Odin, inspired by the aesthetics and themes of Neon Genesis Evangelion.

 ## Overview

-MAGIos is an experimental art piece that explores operating system development through the lens of 1990s anime aesthetics.
-Built with the Odin programming language, it features a minimal kernel that boots with Evangelion-themed messages referencing the MAGI supercomputer system.
+MAGIos is experimental.
+It is a conduit for me to learn how an OS works as well as giving me an outlet for creativity.
+I have chosen Odin for this project as out of the choices, it filled me with the least sadness over leaving my beloved swift behind, I do not know if I will ever make it to GUI applications, currently I am only looking at making this work as a terminal type application, possibly something that could run under something similar to WSL on Windows, but we will see.

 ## Features

 - **Pure Odin Implementation**: Kernel logic written entirely in Odin with minimal assembly bootstrap
-- **Evangelion Theming**: Boot sequences reference MAGI system (CASPER, MELCHIOR, BALTHASAR)
+- **Evangelion Theming**: Designed to mimic the MAGI system as that aspect of Evangelion has always fascinated me.
 - **VGA Text Mode**: Classic 80x25 character display with 16 colors
 - **Multiboot Compliant**: Boots via GRUB bootloader
 - **Cross-Platform Build**: Supports macOS and Linux development environments